VegaDeftwing/OpGuidesHugoSrc/content/Music/instruments.md

 So, what do I mean "expressiveness and control"?

 Well, think about the difference between a piano and a guitar.
-On a piano, you may have hugely more strings, but you can only vary a few things (how hard you hit them, weather or not they get muted when you release the key) but on a guitar you can bend the strings, mute them with you hand, pluck them with different intensities, slide between notes, play hammer-on notes (play the next note on the string without plucking), etc. The guitar, despite it's lack of strings, is often a much more expressive instrument than the piano.
+On a piano, you may have hugely more strings, but you can only vary a few things (how hard you hit them, whether or not they get muted when you release the key) but on a guitar you can bend the strings, mute them with you hand, pluck them with different intensities, slide between notes, play hammer-on notes (play the next note on the string without plucking), etc. The guitar, despite it's lack of strings, is often a much more expressive instrument than the piano.

 So, this may seem like a no brainer, acoustic instruments offer more hands-on control and sound better than digital ones right?